hugooconnor/helping-hand/README.md

-The app is designed for bipolar people, but could also be helpful to those with problematic behaviours of any kind, or those who simply want to improve themselves.
+The app is designed for bipolar people, but could also be helpful to those with poor emotional and social well-being of any kind, or those who simply want to improve themselves.

 It is intended to be a social self-improvement